-Anger spreads in France over Macron’s retirement bill push
+Protests erupt in France over Macron’s retirement age push

 Opposition parties were expected to start procedures later Friday for a no-confidence vote on the government led by Prime Minister Elisabeth Borne.
 The vote would likely take place early next week.

-Macron ordered Borne on Thursday to wield a special constitutional power to push the highly unpopular pension bill through without a vote in the National Assembly, France’s lower house of parliament.
+Macron ordered Borne on Thursday to make use of a special constitutional power to push the highly unpopular pension bill through without a vote in the National Assembly, France’s lower house of parliament.

 His calculated risk infuriated opposition lawmakers, many citizens and unions.
 Thousands gathered in protest Thursday at the Place de la Concorde, which faces the National Assembly building.
 As night fell, police officers charged the demonstrators in waves to clear the Place.
 Small groups then moved through nearby streets in the chic Champs-Elysees neighborhood,. setting street fires.